fkirimi/WET.py/README.md

 💧 WET 3.0 — Weekly Expense Tracker
 =============================================
+"Welcome to WET; because Money is a flow"
 A simple, local-first app to track your money weekly, set budgets, and visualize your financial health — built with Python + Streamlit.

 ⚙Features